mmakonyela/GALUP/training/1_lu/exercises/m4_exercise2.md

 ## 2. Description

-As a planner, you are trying to make land-use decisions for THLD by using LUCIS.
+As a planner, you are trying to make land-use decisions for Pandamatenga by using LUCIS.
 Now you have identified four agricultural land-use purposes (goals): **Row crops**, **Livestock**, **Horticulture**, and **Orchards**.
 After finishing building up the suitability modeling for each land-use purpose,